BLavery/psuite-upython/pblynk.md

 	def digital_read_callback(pin, state):
 		digital_value = xxx       # access your hardware
-		return digital_value  #  or None (and then your own code should do the wanted write()
-			#     but the "correct" way is to "return" the value to APP
+		return digital_value

 	def digital_write_callback(value, pin, state):
 		# access the necessary digital output and write the value
 		return

 	def virtual_read_callback(pin, state):
 		virtual_value = 'Anything'       # access your hardware
-		return virtual_value    #  return may be None, or a single value, or a list of values (eg for LCD)
+		return virtual_value    #  return may be None, or a single value, or a list of values
-			# if using return None, then arrange own write back to APP,
+		# if using return None, then arrange own virtual.write() back to APP,
 		# but the "correct" way is to "return" the value to APP

 	def virtual_write_callback(value, pin, state):
 		# NOTE: "value" is a LIST, so you need to unpack eg value[0] etc